rust-lang/rust-forge/src/community/README.md

 ### External Links

-- The [Community team] GitHub repository contains information about how the community team organises.
+- The [Community team] GitHub repository contains information about how the community team organizes.
 - The [RustBridge] website contains information on hosting your own local RustBridge event.
 - [Rustlings] is an project with small exercises designed around getting newcomers used to reading and writing Rust.